Skip to main content

 • How convenient it is to use

-Here are some of the most common types of contraception.
+Here are some of the most common types of birth control.
 If you’re not sure which one is right for you, talk to your provider.
 Or ask the pharmacist at your local pharmacy.

-Hormonal contraception contains estrogen and progestin or just progestin.
+• Hormonal birth control contains estrogen and progestin or just progestin.
 These are hormones that keep a man’s sperm from joining with a woman’s egg by:

 • Preventing the egg from being released from the ovaries